Get Details

 Solar Savings FAQ

-A. We are focused on keeping energy bills affordable, increasing solar power generation faster would be expensive and cause bills to climb.
+A. We are focused on keeping energy bills affordable, and rapidly increasing solar power generation would be expensive and cause bills to climb.
 There is also an issue of space.
 The land required to generate enough solar power for our service areas would be significant, in a time when land has peaked in value in the state of FL.
 It is not feasible to transition fully to solar power.
 Energy storage technologies would be required to store energy during the day for nighttime use.
 That being said, we are investing in various battery and energy storage technologies to make solar power generation go further.